Famous Immigrant Birthdays in April

 Arshile Gorky (April 15, 1904 – July 21, 1948) was an Armenian American painter, who influenced early Abstract Expressionism.
 His work hangs in every major American museum including the National Gallery of Art, the Museum of Modern Art, the Art Institute of Chicago, and the Metropolitan.

 Miguel Cabrera (born April 18, 1983), nicknamed “Miggy,” is a Venezuelan American professional baseball player with the Detroit Tigers of Major League Baseball.
-He is a multiple All Star and MVP who also won the American League Triple Crown in 2012.
+He is an 11-time All-Star, two-time MVP, and World Series champion.

 Ole Evinrude (April 19, 1877 – July 12, 1934) was a Norwegian American inventor, known for the invention of the first outboard motor with practical commercial application.